yaw277/slire/README.md

 #### Input Type Distinction

-SmartRepo uses distinct input types for different operations to provide compile-time safety:
+Slire uses distinct input types for different operations to provide compile-time safety:

 - **`UpdateInput`**: Used for update operations - excludes all managed fields (system fields like timestamps/version/id, plus scope fields).
 This prevents accidental modification of fields that should be repository-controlled.
 - **`CreateInput`**: Used for create/upsert operations - includes all `UpdateInput` fields plus optional managed fields.
 The managed fields are allowed purely as a convenience feature so you don't have to manually strip them from objects.
 System fields (timestamps, version, id) are ignored internally and auto-generated.
 Scope fields are validated to match the repository's configured scope values - mismatches cause the operation to fail.